kirjavascript/Flex2/README.md

 The UI layout is fully customisable by moving or resizing tabs.

+## File Screen

+After selecting a game format, individual assets can be saved and loaded.
+Art based assetts can specify an offset to load from (for example, for loading HUD graphics from a VRAM dump).

+The 'label' specified in the mapping and DPLC definitions will be used as the main label in ASM file output.

+The file screen is reused for individual objects in projects.

 ## Project Files

 Project files serve as definitions for all the objects in your project.
 They should sit at the root of your project directory and be committed to version control.
 Project file configuration is autosaved.

-A key change from version 1 is that Flex no longer has a game mode.
-Data is saved and loaded as whatever the definition for the object says.
-This means you can mix formats (like S1 Mappings and S2 DPLCs for editing Sonic CD data), or even provide custom definitions.

-The 'label' specified in the mapping and DPLC definitions is to use as the main label if one is required without the output.
+Projects consist of objects, which are definitions of the filepaths used for an object's assets, and folders, which can be used to organise objects into groups.

+The filetree style menu on the left of the project screen allows you to drag and drop objects and folders to different places to more easily organise them.
+Right clicking gives you a menu for various operations for managing objects and folders, and each item can be renamed within the filetree as well as in the object configuration itself.

 ## Mapping Editor